Human T-lymphotropic virus 1

-Human T-cell lymphotropic virus type 1 or human T-lymphotropic virus (HTLV-I), also called the adult T-cell lymphoma virus type 1, is a retrovirus of the human T-lymphotropic virus (HTLV) family that has been implicated in several kinds of diseases including very aggressive adult T-cell lymphoma (ATL), HTLV-I-associated myelopathy, uveitis, Strongyloides stercoralis hyper-infection and some other diseases.
-It is thought that about 1–5% of infected persons develop cancer as a result of the infection with HTLV-I over their lifetimes.
+Human T-cell lymphotropic virus type 1 or human T-lymphotropic virus (HTLV-I or HTLV-1), also called the adult T-cell lymphoma virus type 1, is a retrovirus of the human T-lymphotropic virus (HTLV) family.

+Most people with HTLV-1 infection do not appear to develop health conditions that can be directly linked to the infection.
+However, there is a subgroup of people who experience severe complications.
+The most well characterized are adult T-cell lymphoma (ATL) and HTLV-I-associated myelopathy/Tropical spastic paraparesis (HAM/TSP), both of which are only diagnosed in individuals testing positive to HTLV-1 infection.
+The estimated lifetime risk of ATL among people with HTLV-1 infection is approximately 5%, while that of HAM/TSP is approximately 2%.

-Adult T-cell lymphoma (ATL) was discovered in 1977 in Japan.
+In 1977, Adult T-cell lymphoma (ATL) was first described in a case series of individuals from Japan.
 The symptoms of ATL were different from other lymphomas known at the time.
-It was suggested that ATL is caused by the infection of a retrovirus called ATLV.
+The common birthplace shared amongst most of the ATL patients was suggestive of an infectious cause, referred to as ATLV.
 Strikingly, ATLV had the transforming activity in vitro.
-These studies established that the retrovirus infection is the cause of ATL.
+These studies established that HTLV-1 was the causitive agent of ATL.
 The retrovirus is now generally called HTLV-I because later studies proved that ATLV is the same as the firstly identified human retrovirus called HTLV discovered by Bernard Poiesz and Francis Ruscetti and their co-workers in the laboratory of Robert C. Gallo at the National Cancer Institute.
-Infection with HTLV-I, like infection with other retroviruses, probably occurs for life.
-A patient infected with HTLV can be diagnosed when antibodies against HTLV-1 are detected in the serum.
+Persistent lifelong infection is established when HTLV-1 integrates into the host genome as a provirus.
+A patient infected with HTLV-1 can be diagnosed when antibodies against HTLV-1 are detected in the serum.